finos/open-resource-broker/docs/root/deployment/monitoring.md

 ## Overview

-Comprehensive monitoring and observability for the Open Host Factory Plugin in production environments.
+Comprehensive monitoring and observability for the Open Resource Broker in production environments.

 ## Health Checks